-The Rust Bust is an initiative of the Australian Cereal Rust Control Program (ACRCP) Consultative Committee, with support from the Grains Research & Development Corporation.
+The Rust Bust is an initiative of the Australian Cereal Rust Control Program (ACRCP) Consultative Committee, with investment from the Grains Research & Development Corporation.
 Rust Bust aims to raise awareness of wheat rust management strategies that reduces risk of disease outbreak.

 The campaign’s key message is to encourage growers to phase out varieties that are susceptible and very susceptible to rust and for growers / agronomists to be more effective managers of the disease.